willgoldby/Atom-Python-Setup-Tutorial/index.md

 2. Click `Settings` and scroll to the bottom.

-2. Copy the line `pip install flake8`.
+2. Copy the line "pip install flake8".

 3. Open a terminal window.
     - [Learn to open a terminal window](https://www.youtube.com/watch?v=zw7Nd67_aFw)

-2. Copy and paste the pip install line `pip install flake8`.
+2. Paste the pip install line "pip install flake8" into your terminal window.
 If the error `pip command not found` appears, type `pip3 install autopep8`.

-3. Exit terminal window after the installation.
+3. Exit the terminal window after the installation.

 > Result: You can now see the error messages by clicking the orange '!' in the bottom-left.

 <img alt="video" src="assets/linter-flake8.gif" width="500" height="375">

-## Customize Atom's default settings
+# Customize Atom's default settings

 There are a number of editor settings that can be changed.